louhisuo/rancheros-on-qnap/README.md

 # Create a new persistant RancherOS node VM
 Create VM by using QNAP Virtualization Station.
 These steps are needed for every node you create with an unique 'cloud-config.yaml' you have created in above step from above example.In 'Create VM' window I use following settings.
 Note: Boot from ISO image (earlier downloaded rancheros.iso) requires minimal 2048MB to boot up.
+After installation is fully completed you are able to adjust memory, I am running some of nodes with 1024 MB memory.

     - OS type: Generic
     - Memory: 2048 MB (note: with 1024 MB) VM will not boot up)